 This festival celebrates the ancestor’s souls, following a 500 years old Buddhist tradition (to know more about religions in Japan, check this article).
 It’s believed that the souls of the dead come back to visit their living relatives.

 On the first day of the Obon, Chouchin (提灯・Japanese paper lanterns) will guide the spirits to their previous homes with their lights.
 On the last day, the same thing will occur, letting lanterns float in rivers, to guide the spirits towards the sky.
-Traditional 盆踊り・Bon Odori (Bon dances) are performed in streets, parks, and temples.
+For this purpose, traditional 盆踊り・Bon Odori (Bon dances) are performed in streets, parks, and temples.
 Of course, it’s also important to offer food and sake to the miniature household altar (kamidana).